 - Two hours before cooking, preferably the night before, place the beans in a bowl and cover with water to soak (see note).

 - When you are ready to cook, drain the beans, place them in a pot with new water (you may also use broth) and cover the beans by 1 inch.
-Add the vinegar, and bay leaf.
+Add the vinegar, a clove or two of garlic (peeled and smashed), and bay leaf.
 Turn the heat to medium high to bring the water to a boil.

 - Cover the beans, reduce the heat to medium/medium-low, enough to maintain a simmer, and cook 30-40 minutes until the beans are soft and cooked through.
 Stir occasionally, add more water if necessary.

 - At about the 25 minute mark, heat the olive oil in a skillet over medium heat and saute the garlic, onions and bell peppers with 1/2 tsp salt until the onions are soft and slightly translucent.
 Pour all of the sofrito into the pot with the beans, which should be mostly cooked.
 Add the cumin.
 Simmer an additional 10 minutes or so until the beans are soft.

 - Adjust the level of salt and cumin to taste.
 Remove the bay leaf before serving.
 Serve warm as a soup, or over rice.
 Leftovers may be stored in the refrigerator up to a week or frozen for several months.

 How to cook black beans in the Instant Pot (pressure cooker):